 Partition ID is a file system identifier.
 It is saved in the Partition Table and is used to quickly detect a partition of the supported type.
 By manually changing its value, you can manipulate accessibility of partitions.

 In order to change a partition ID you should take the following steps:

 - 1. Select a partition on the Disk Map. - 2.
-Call the Change Partition ID dialog to set up the operation.
-There are several ways to do it:
+Select in the Main Menu: Partition > Modify > Change Partition ID...